-- 6.6.1 All employees involved in food handling activities associated with room service and continental breakfasts-must possess a current, valid Food Handler's Health Card issued by the Health Authority. - 6.6.2 Employees that handle food service tablewareutensils only after service to the guest, conduct in-room dishwashing, or who only stock mini-bars or collect ice from the public accessible ice machines do not have to possess a current, valid Food Handler's Health Card.
+- 6.6.1 All employees involved in food handling activities associated with room service and continental breakfasts must possess a current, valid Food Handler's Health Card issued by the Health Authority. - 6.6.2 Employees that handle food service utensils only after service to the guest, conduct in-room dishwashing, or who only stock mini-bars do not have to possess a current, valid Food Handler's Health Card.